stancl/tenancy-docs/source/docs/v3/integrations/passport.blade.md

 To use Passport inside the tenant part of your application, you may do the following.

-1. Publish the Passport migrations by running `php artisan vendor:publish --tag=passport-migrations` and move them your tenant migration directory (`database/migrations/tenant/`).
+1. Publish the Passport migrations by running `php artisan vendor:publish --tag=passport-migrations` and move them to your tenant migration directory (`database/migrations/tenant/`).
 2. Publish the Passport config by running `php artisan vendor:publish --tag=passport-config`.
 Then, make Passport use the default database connection by setting the storage database connection to `null`. `passport:keys` puts the keys in the `storage/` directory by default – you can change that by setting the key path.
     ```php
     return [